Lewenhart518/custom-colorscripts/README.md

 Note: The installer automatically manages your PATH in `~/.zshrc`, `~/.bashrc`, or `~/.config/fish/config.fish`.
 Please restart your terminal after the process is finished.

 󰒓 Setup
-To select your favorite cat, theme, and enable terminal startup autorun, run:
+To select settings, like enable terminal startup autorun run:

 ```

 custom-colorscripts-setup

+or

+cd custom-colorscripts
+./setup

 ```

 󰭟 Available Commands
 󰄛 Manual Usage Example
-If you want to display a specific cat (e.g., the `raspi` model in `normal` size with the `nord` style):
+If you want to display a specific cat (e.g., the `raspi` model in `normal` size with the `normal` style):

 ```